 Three years later, he returned to Sheff Utd as an academy coach and technical mentor before enjoying a spell back at Leeds working as an academy coach in 2019.

-Deane is also co-founder and group chairman of Phoenix Sport & Media Group, but almost 30 years on, he is happy his name is most famous for his goal at Bramall Lane.
+Deane is also co-founder and group chairman of Phoenix Sport & Media Group, but 30 years on, he is happy his name is most famous for his goal at Bramall Lane.